magento/devdocs/guides/v2.1/coding-standards/docblock-standard-general.md

     /**
      * Set value
      *
-     * Sets 0 in case the value is bigger than max allowed value. {@inheritdoc}
+     * Sets 0 in case the value is bigger than max allowed value.
+     * @inheritdoc
      */
     public function setVal($value)
     {